96 James Middlehurst

 Biography

-Full back James Henry Middlehurst was born in Prescot near Wigan in Lancashire to a coal miner father, James himself worked in a brass wire works during his teenage years while playing local district football around Prescot and St Helens.
-Like so many of his contemporaries in the pre-WW1 era, he came to Hull City’s attention thanks to the scouting of former Tigers player William Robinson, who also hailed from Prescot.
-Middlehurst signed for Hull City in August 1914 on the same day as post-WW1 star goalkeeper Billy Mercer, another Prescot man.
+James Henry Middlehurst was a full back born in Prescot near Wigan in Lancashire to a coal miner father.
+James himself worked in a brass wire works during his teenage years while playing local district football around Prescot and St Helens.
+Like so many of his contemporaries in the pre-World War One era, he came to Hull City’s attention thanks to the scouting of former Tigers player William Robinson, who also hailed from Prescot.
+Middlehurst signed for Hull City in August 1914 from St Helens Recreation on the same day as another Prescot man, City’s post-war first team goalkeeper Billy Mercer.

 Details